christiansr85/NEG-server/README.md

 in order to keep the server listening while you write your code.

+It will deployed, by default, in `http://localhost:4000/graphql`.
+You can customize the port where it is listening throug `PORT` environment (`dotenv` is already installed, so you can define your environment variable in a `.env` file.).

+The graphic interface to test queries is also present under the same url.

 # Schemas

 If you are going to use this server, you should know the schema it offers.